-19Other important contributions to the estimation of the technology of skill formation include Todd and Wolpin (2003, 2007), who model and estimate a dynamic child quality production function for cognitive skills to show the importance of both lagged and contemporaneous inputs on the production of current skills.
+&lt;sup>17Other important contributions to the estimation of the technology of skill formation include those of Todd & Wolpin (2003, 2007), who model and estimate a dynamic child quality production function for cognitive skills to show the importance of both lagged and contemporaneous inputs on the production of current skills.
+Attanasio et al. (2017) provide a similar model for cognition and health of children aged 0-12 in India.